CARE ACT 2014

 Where the assessor does not have the necessary knowledge of a particular condition or circumstance, they should consult someone who has relevant expertise.
 This is to ensure the assessor can ask the right questions relating to the condition and interpret these appropriately in order to identify underlying needs.
 A person with relevant expertise can be considered as somebody who, either through training or experience, has acquired knowledge or skill of the particular condition or circumstance.
 Such a person may be a doctor or health professional or an expert from the voluntary sector but an expert may be found within the local authority.

 There is government guidance for certain groups of adults that covers their assessment for care and support.
 Two specific areas are for people who are deafblind and people with autism.
-Think Autism (2014), the update to Fulfilling and Rewarding Lives, the Strategy for Adults with Autism in England (2010), sets out that the local authority should:
+Think Autism (see also Think Autism Strategy Governance Refresh) sets out that the local authority should:

 The Care Act 2014 strengthens this guidance in relation to assessors having specialised training to assess an adult with autism.
 The Act places a legal requirement on the local authority that all assessors must have the skills, knowledge and competence to carry out the assessment in question.
 Where an assessor does not have experience in a particular condition, such as autism, learning disabilities, mental health needs or other conditions, they must consult someone with relevant experience.
 This is so that the adult being assessed is involved throughout the process and their needs, outcomes and the impact of their needs on their wellbeing are all accurately identified.